dakanji/RefindPlus/README.md

 - **UEFI 2.x Emulation:** RefindPlus always emulates the `CreateEventEx` feature from UEFI 2.x on EFI 1.x units and additionally modifies the EFI Revision value to `UEFI 2.3`.
 This often allows running UEFI 2.x utilities on legacy units since several such utilities only require CreateEventEx to function.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_uefi_emulate` configuration token to switch it off.
 - **ESP Scanning:** Other ESPs separate from that containing the active efi file are now also scanned for loaders by rEFInd.
 The earlier behaviour, where all other ESPs were treated as duplicates and ignored, has been considered an error and changed.
 This earlier behaviour is preferred and maintained in RefindPlus.
 However, users have the option to override this behaviour, in favour of the new upstream behaviour, by activating the RefindPlus-Specific `decline_esp_filter` configuration token.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted once a `Disabled` setting is encountered and the `Entry` object returned 'as is'.
 The outcome is the same as upstream, which always proceeds to create and return a fully built object in such cases (subsequently discarded), and RefindPlus, which may return a partial object (similarly discarded).
 However, the approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/4d066b03423e0b4d34b11fc5e17faa7db511c551/config.conf-sample#L890) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.
 - **Pointer Priority:** The upstream implementation of pointer priority is based on how the tokens appear in the configuration file(s) when both pointer control tokens, `enable_mouse` and `enable_touch`, are active.
 The last token read in the main configuration file and/or any supplementary/override configuration file will be used and the other diregarded.
 In RefindPlus however, the `enable_touch` token always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
-This means that to use a mouse in RefindPlus, the `enable_touch` token must be disabled in addition to enabling the `enable_mouse` token.
+This means that to use a mouse in RefindPlus, the `enable_touch` token must be disabled (default) in addition to enabling the `enable_mouse` token.

 ## Roll Your Own
 Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions (x64 Only).